-Commercial pilot license with multi-engine and instrument ratings in Poland,
+Commercial pilot license with multi-engine and instrument ratings

-and training of recovery from unusual flight attitudes
+in Poland, and training of recovery from unusual flight attitudes

 CPL(A) ME/IR & Basic UPRT

-Finally, you will make one more trip to Poland to complete the flight trainings for multi-engine and instrument ratings and for the commercial pilot license as well as the required flight examinations.
+Finally, you will make a trip to Poland to complete the flight training for multi-engine and instrument ratings and for the commercial pilot license as well as the required flight examinations.
 The training begins with a familiarization with the new home airport and the local airspace and Polish aviation culture, flying a PS-28 Cruiser, a modern single-engine aircraft made in the Czech Republic.
 The multi-engine and instrument rating training are flown with a Tecnam P2006T, a modern Italian aircraft.
 In terms of aviation technology, it is a complex twin-engine aircraft with retractable landing gear and adjustable propellers.
 Commercial pilot training is flown with both of these aircraft.
 Commercial pilot training also features the Basic UPRT training, i.e. the training for recovery from unusual flight attitudes, which is a requirement for applying a commercial pilot license after the modular training.

 This phase of flight training typically takes about 4-8 weeks and also features two short theory periods, simulator training and the required proficiency check flights.